-In the hepatitis data set, UNCCD-IOS delivers the highest $F_2$-score (0.541) among all the methods.
+In the hepatitis dataset, UNCCD-IOS delivers the highest $F_2$-score (0.541) among all the methods.
 The UN-MCCD and SUN-MCCD methods achieve the second-best performance with $F_2$-score equal to 0.446.
-In comparison, the MST method yields a $F_2$-score of 0.375.
+In comparison, the MST method yields an $F_2$-score of 0.375.
 All the other methods deliver considerably lower TPRs, leading to worse performance.

-For the Lymphography data set, LOF, DBSCAN, and iForest achieve the best performance, with $F_2$-scores equal to 0.7, 0.833, and 0.750, respectively.
+For the Lymphography dataset, LOF, DBSCAN, and iForest achieve the best performance, with $F_2$-scores equal to 0.7, 0.833, and 0.750, respectively.
 The four CCD-based OSs deliver lower $F_2$-scores than these established methods due to substantially lower TPRs.
 Nevertheless, they exhibit solid improvement over the CCD-based methods.
 For example, the $F_2$-score of UNCCD-IOS is 0.532, substantially higher than that of the UN-MCCD method (0.189).

-Consider the glass data set, the SUN-MCCD method achieves the highest performance with a $F_2$-score of 0.324.
+Consider the glass dataset, the SUN-MCCD method achieves the highest performance with an $F_2$-score of 0.324.
 LOF and the MST method deliver comparable $F_2$-scores of 0.289 and 0.313, respectively.
 The four OSs, along with DBSCAN, ODIN, and iForest, can only capture a small proportion of outliers, leading to poor performance.
 While the U-MCCD and SU-MCCD methods successfully identify all outliers, their TNRs are only 0.363.

-The two ISOs get substantially higher $F_2$-scores (0.515 and 0.549) than the other CCD-based methods or OOSs under the WBC data set, because both of them achieve TPR of 1 while maintaining high TNRs.
+The two ISOs get substantially higher $F_2$-scores (0.515 and 0.549) than the other CCD-based methods or OOSs under the WBC dataset, because both of them achieve a TPR of 1 while maintaining high TNRs.
 However, DBSCAN and iForest perform better, with $F_2$-scores being 0.652 and 0.656, respectively.
 Other established methods perform much worse.

-The U-MCCD and MST methods obtain the highest $F_2$-score of 0.335 and 0.282 under the vertebral data set.
+The U-MCCD and MST methods obtain the highest $F_2$-score of 0.335 and 0.282 under the vertebral dataset.
 In contrast, most other methods can hardly identify any outliers, leading to much worse performance.

-For the stamps data set, the SU-MCCD, SUN-MCCD, and MST methods achieve the best $F_2$ Scores of 0.455, 0.457, and 0.373, respectively.
+For the stamps dataset, the SU-MCCD, SUN-MCCD, and MST methods achieve the best $F_2$ Scores of 0.455, 0.457, and 0.373, respectively.
 The four OSs fail to deliver better performance due to low TPRs.
 Similarly, most other methods can barely distinguish the outliers from the regular points.